|

 Over

-the walls of exhibition centres around the globe.
+as well as the walls of exhibition centres around

 During

-artist, and journalist, while serving in the Australian
+war artist, and journalist, while serving in the

-Army in New Guinea, Borneo and Singapore, and a few
+Australian Army in New Guinea, Borneo and Singapore,

-years later he covered the Indonesian War of Independence.
+and a few years later he covered the Indonesian

-His considerably works from that era are housed in
+from that era are housed in the National Library

 Tony